By: Keith Lockwood

 Photo Courtesy of Kevin Gladhill

 Fisheries Service biologists continue to be busy stocking trout in many of the state's trout management waters and conditions could hardly be more perfect for trout anglers.
-To find out the latest trout stockings in your area be sure to be on the Fisheries email subscription list or check the trout stocking website
+To find out the latest trout stockings in your area be sure to be on the Fisheries email subscription list or check the trout stocking website.

 The fishing scene at the Ocean City area has been a bit slow as could be expected this time of the year.
 Boats are going out and finding tautog on the wreck and reef sites but fishing has been described as fair with most catching a fish or two.
 There were some reports of striped bass moving through the region beyond the 3-mile EEZ line and a few boats even traveled out to the canyons for a little deep drop fishing which was successful for tilefish.